lucianor/corona-infection-prediction-br/README.md

-# Live Covid-19 extrapolation of infected persons in the United Kingdom and elsewhere
+# Live Covid-19 extrapolation of infected persons in Brazil

 Updates as soon as new data is published.

-I am obviously not an expert, and this should not be cited as an accurate prediction.

-I am just curious as to whether these predictions remain accurate over time.

 ## Logistical extrapolation of confirmed cases for all countries, UK, Austria, Germany, Italy, France, China, Switzerland, US